TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/5-Get-Blog-from-the-Repository.rst

 .. note::

-   Although you don't need to implement your own logic extbase expects an existing class.
+   Although you don't need to implement your own logic Extbase expects an existing class.